Doubts over EU's proposals for saving U.S. trade deal

 Some European politicians and NGOs have said it would be best to leave this kind of investor redress out of the treaty all together.
 The United States and European Union, along with business groups, oppose this on the grounds that protecting investors encourages businesses to invest overseas.

-However NGOs and academics say there is little evidence that including this protective clause has so far swayed companies to make investments they would otherwise not: Bergan noted that Brazil, one of the world’s largest recipients of inward investment, has refused to sign up for such clauses.
+However NGOs and academics say there is little evidence that including this protective clause has so far swayed companies to make investments they would otherwise not: Ruth Bergan, Coordinator at the Trade Justice Movement, noted that Brazil, one of the world’s largest recipients of inward investment, has refused to sign up for such clauses.

 An EU spokesman was unable to identify any investment which a company had approved or abandoned because of the existence or absence of an investor clause.